 Imagine that your research is about the effect of radiotherapy on the osteoclastic and osteoblastic cells of alveolar bone.
 Next, you intend to submit it to the radiology section for review.
 There is a probability that your review panelists may not be orthopedic surgeons, and they may not know much about the rate of bone formation and resorption processes.
 Keeping this in mind, you will have to provide a brief background about the bone cells and how they respond to the radiation.

 3. Too Much Elaboration

-Providing too much detail in this section is also injurious for your application.
+Providing too much detail in this section is also injurious to your application.
 If you provide all the information at the start, there will be no urge left in the reviewers to be excited about the information in the next sections.
 Also, exceeding the set page limit is a clear violation of rules and will only irritate the reviewers.
 It will portray that you are not skilled enough to provide a concise overview of your literature.
 Furthermore, your ability to carry out proper research will be questioned.
-Everyone knows that funding agencies never risk their money into the hands of an unskilled researcher.
+Everyone knows that funding agencies never risk their money into the hands of unskilled researchers.
 Hence, your proposal will be rejected.

 How to Rectify?

 Rules to correct this mistake are: